 For a secluded surf spot, Sri Lanka has the goods.
 Weligama Beach is perfect to learn at, whilst Arugam Bay has a stellar right-hand peak AND here you’ll share the sandy strip with local wildlife like monkeys and elephants.

-Nobody beats Australia when it comes to beaches (yes I’m Australian, don’t @ me).
+Nobody beats Australia when it comes to the best surfing beaches (yes I’m Australian, don’t @ me).
 Between famous spots like Byron Bay and Bondi, there’s a spot to suit everyone’s skill levels.
 Trust me, you won’t ever want to leave.

 Brazil is bliss for surfers and those who don’t surf, because there are a lot of beachside bars to watch the pumping waves from!
 Sao Francisco do Sul is where a lot of surfing competitions are held and worth a paddle out to the sandbar for.

 You may not know this but France is actually considered the surfing capital of Europe!
 The tubes rival Hawaii in Hossegor (and the houses rival Hollywood), while the surf never stops in Biarritz.